 Re-affiliation is completed as a group through a dedicated Moodle space.
-From the start of the Easter vacation we'll email the link and password to the Exec members submitted to us via the online form linked to in the information below.
+We'll email the link and password to the Exec members submitted to us via the online form linked to in the information below.

-Re-affiliation must be completed by 1st July in order to be an official Lancaster University Society in the following academic year, and have a stall at Fresher's Fair.
+Re-affiliation must be completed by the end of Week 30 in order to be an official Lancaster University Society in the following academic year, and have a stall at Fresher's Fair.

 Here is a quick guide to the tasks you need to complete as a new Exec as part of Society Re-Affiliation: